Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * In the case, the given sum of money is correct:
     * The system increases the credit card balance by the given amount of money
     * The system updates this balance in the database
-    * In the case, an error occurred while updating data, the system generates an error message "Failed to deposit money"
+    * In the case, the error occurred while updating data, the system generates the error message "Failed to deposit money"
       * In the case, the update was successful:
         * The system redirect the user to the cards page
         * The system generates and displays a list of all credit cards with updated balance
         * The system generates an info message "Deposit transaction with {card number is presented here} was successful"
-    * In the case, the given amount of money is incorrect, the system generates an error message "The given amount of money is incorrect"
+    * In the case, the given amount of money is incorrect, the system generates the error message "The given amount of money is incorrect"
   * In the case, user clicks the **CANCEL**, the system doesn't deposit money to the selected credit card and redirects the user to the cards page
 ##### Action to Transfer Money: